 Neural networks have certain shortcomings.
 For example, if a model is trained on small objects, it won’t work on larger ones.
 Do you see any solutions to this?

-The question is how we can shrink ML models in order to optimize their performance.
+When talking about ML and automotive safety, the question is how we can shrink ML models in order to optimize their performance.
 In this respect, there are hardware and software solutions.
 On the hardware side, there is Google Coral Edge TPU, which is designed by Google to accelerate metrics, multiplications, and beyond.

 There is also another solution called the Dev Board, which has been designed by Google as well.
 Another product that automakers should adopt is Movidius.
 Created by Intel, Movidius is a new-gen microprocessor designed for vision applications.
 The good thing about Movidius is that it is powered by TensorFlow Lite, which is a deep learning framework that makes it possible to use existing TensorFlow models.
 So instead of building a new TensorFlow model from scratch, you can convert it to a more compressed model and deploy it on mobile, embedded, and IoT devices.